 The figures exclude beverages produced by households.

-Next story in National: Pateke released on Milford Track
+Next story in New Zealand: Pateke released on Milford Track

 Copyright © 2013, Radio New Zealand